abdulkalamazad1001/rideshare-backend/README.md

 - Error-safe service layering
 - Extendable design ready for real deployment

-This is NOT just a "college mini project" —
 it is a **real backend application** following industry standards.

 ---